 As your company evaluates new data sources and improvements to your existing data, ask yourself, “Are we collecting the right data?”
 Here are three tips to determine if you are acquiring the data you actually need, or just creating data clutter.

 Each data set you acquire provides you with a unique point of view of your business operations and external environment.
 While insightful on their own, a single data set rarely (if ever) provides the complete picture.
 There are gaps, blind spots, bias and many other issues you will be forced to address.
 Similar data sets or those from similar sources are likely to have similar defects.

 You can avoid this with data diversity.
-By aggregating data from different sources, you can assemble multiple points-of view of your operations, which lead to a more holistic perspective.
+By aggregating data from different sources, you can assemble multiple points of view of your operations, which leads to a more holistic perspective.